 - When will participants need to be in-country?
 What happens when participants arrive in Tanzania?

-- Participants will need to be in Dar es Salaam by Sunday, June 23.
-Once participants arrive at the Julius Nyerere International Airport, they will connect with faculty/course representatives who will arrange in-country transportation.
-Starting on July 8th, after convening as a whole, participants will be “on the move” to continue the program throughout Tanzania.
-At the end of the course, participants will be released at the end of the day on Friday July 19, to travel home or travel further per their own plans and support (leaving Tanzania July 19 at night or on Saturday July 20).
+- Participants will need to be in Dar es Salaam by Sunday, June 28.
+Once participants arrive at the Julius Nyerere International Airport, they will connect with faculty/course representatives who will help make sure you arrive at the course hotel in Dar.
+Starting on June 29, after convening as a whole, participants will be “on the move” to continue the program throughout Tanzania.
+At the end of the course, activities will finish mid afternoon on Friday July 24 to travel home or travel further per their own plans and support (leaving Tanzania July 24 at night or on Saturday July 25).